Trump ends trade talks with Canada over tariffs ad that Ontario premier now says he'll phase out

 Canadian premier digs in after Trump ends talks

 The ad was paid for by Ontario’s government, not the Canadian federal government.
-Ontario Premier Doug Ford didn’t back down, posting on Friday that Canada and the U.S. are allies “and Reagan knew that both are stronger together.”
+Ford, the premier, didn't initially back down, posting Friday that Canada and the U.S. are allies “and Reagan knew that both are stronger together.”
 Ford then provided a link to a Reagan speech where the late president voices opposition to tariffs.

-A spokesperson for Ford said the ad will run during a Game 1 of the World Series between the Toronto Blue Jays and Los Angeles Dodgers on Friday night.
+Even though the ad will eventually be taken down, it'll still run this weekend, including Game 1 of the World Series between the Toronto Blue Jays and Los Angeles Dodgers on Friday night.

 Ford is a populist conservative who doesn’t belong to the same party as Carney, a Liberal.